nushackers/nushackers-site/content/join-coreteam/_index.md

 ## Want to join us?

-We will begin the next Coreteam Recruitment cycle in Week 2 of AY24/25 Semester 1!
+We will begin the next Coreteam recruitment cycle in Week 2 of AY24/25 Semester 1!
 If you believe in our cause of spreading hacker culture, we'd love to have you join us.
-For now, you may indicate your interest through [this form](https://hckr.cc/coreteam-interest) and we'll reach out when we begin our next recruitment cycle.
+For now, you may indicate your interest through [this form](https://hckr.cc/coreteam-interest) and we'll reach out when we start recruitment.

 After signing up, we'll set up an interview to find out more about what you're interested in doing.
 This is usually an informal chat over lunch, so don't worry too much about it; it does help to take part in our events and check out the rest of this site beforehand, though.
 This is also an opportunity for you to get to know us better, so feel free to ask any questions, too.